breatheco-de/python-flask-api-tutorial/.learn/exercises/03.2-check-for-live/README.md

 ![Not found API](https://github.com/breatheco-de/python-flask-api-tutorial/blob/master/.learn/assets/not-found.png?raw=true)

-The reason the API says "Not found" right now is because we have not added any endpoints so far.
+The reason the API says `Not found` right now is because we have not added any endpoints so far.
 Now we have to start adding endpoints!